The Index Map in Algebraic K-Theory: Preliminaries

 of Remark \ref{rmk:natural}.
 The proposition shows that this is in fact an equivalence.
 By iterating the $S$-construction, one sees that the $K$-theory space $K_{\C}$ of an exact category $\C$ is canonically an \emph{infinite loop space}.
 We denote the corresponding connective spectrum by $\Kk_{\C}$.

-\begin{rmk} For an exact category $\C$, the connective spectrum $\Kk_{\C}$ admits a natural \emph{non-connective} extension $\Kb_{\C}$, capturing negative $K$-theory groups.
-In a sequel, we will extend the constructions of the present paper to non-connective $K$-theory and similar invariants of exact categories. \end{rmk}
+\begin{rmk} For an exact category $\C$, the connective spectrum $\Kk_{\C}$ admits a natural \emph{non-connective} variant $\Kb_{\C}$, capturing negative $K$-theory groups.
+The constructions of the present paper extend to non-connective $K$-theory and similar invariants of exact categories.
+We leave this to future work. \end{rmk}

-We conclude this paragraph by introducing a dual version of the relative $S$-construction which plays a role in the applications below. \begin{definition} Let $\C$ be an exact category.
+We conclude this paragraph by introducing a dual version of the relative $S$-construction, which plays a role in the applications below. \begin{definition} Let $\C$ be an exact category.
 Define the \emph{left path-space} of $S_\bullet(\C)$ to be the simplicial diagram of exact categories $P^\ell S_\bullet(\C)$ with $n$-simplices

 with the face map $d_i$ given by the face map $d_i$ of $S_\bullet(\C)$, and with the degeneracy map $s_i$ given by the degeneracy $s_i$ of $S_\bullet(\C)$. \end{definition}

 The face maps $d_{n+1}\colon S_{n+1}(\C)\to S_n(\C)$ determine a map of simplicial exact categories